 A Reason To Love OR Hate — SolidWorks OR Creo

 Both SolidWorks and the CAD competitor Creo define a lot of their features with a sketch or sketches.
 While the sketching concept is largely the same in both, there are several important differences.
-A fundamental one is constraints.
-Yes, they both have constraints, and both use similar concepts in constraining sketch entities.
+A fundamental difference is constraints.
+Yes, they both have constraints, and they both use similar concepts in constraining sketch entities.
 The big difference is whether you MUST constrain the sketch, and how much constraining you need.

 Then, there is the paradigm difference in how sketches are handled.
 In large measure sketches are like features in SolidWorks, and I love the ability for sketches to directly reference sketches.

 There are certainly advantages to both systems.
 Whether you choose Solidworks or Creo (Pro/Engineer), there are rules to learn.
 The point is not a debate, but a highlight of one way sketcher constraints can really cause trouble.
 (Or in this case, a lack of constraints.)